 Biden’s Wall Street donors come alive after DNC speech

+Sleepy Joe is awake, say big money donors, after accepting the party's nomination

-When “Sleepy Joe, President's Trump's epitaph for former Vice President Joe Biden, accepted the Democrats nomination to run for presidenton the final night of the party's national convention, he proved he may not be so sleepy.
+“Sleepy Joe”, in accepting the party’s nomination on the final night of the DNC, proved he may not be so sleepy.

 Continue Reading Below

-BIDEN, HARRIS AND DEMOCRATS JUST HELPD A 4-DAY TELETHON FOR GOVERNMENT SPENDING

-“It takes away the notion that he’s “Sleepy Joe,’” one of Biden’s top Wall Street advisers said in assessing the former Vice President’s acceptance speech.

-The centrist tone will help Biden appeal to moderate voters, and help raise big money from financial firms and executives, who want to support the front runner but worry about the Democrats leftward drift.
+The centrist tone will help Biden appeal to moderate voters but also help in raising big money from financial firms and executives, who want to support the front runner but worry about the leftward drift of the party.
+During the convention alone, Biden raised $70 million, according to a campaign update Friday evening.

-BIDEN PROMISES A HEALING PRESENCE IN SPEECH PRAISED BY LEFT AND RIGHT

-Although tax increases didn’t come up in the speech, they will be part of Biden's home stretch game-plan, and will likely be framed in terms of “tax fairness,” sources tell FOX Business.
+Though tax increases didn’t come up in the speech, they will be part of his home stretch game-plan and will likely be framed in terms of “tax fairness,” sources tell FOX Business.
 Biden wants to zero in on deductions that help the real estate business, and he’s expected to pound that home.
 He will also seek increases in capital gains and carried interest deductions that could be phased out particularly if the Democrats take the senate.

+CLICK HERE TO READ MORE ON FOX BUSINESS

 “He is serious about higher business and capital gains taxes.
 And ending real estate tax breaks, like 1031 exchanges.
-That is huge,” the executive told FOX Business referring to an Internal Revenue Service, that allows a seller of a property to avoid paying taxes on equity gains from the sale if the proceeds are reinvested in a similar property.
+That is huge,” the executive FOX Business.
+A 1031 exchange, according to the Internal Revenue Service, allows a seller of a property to avoid paying taxes on any gains from the sale if the proceeds are reinvested in a similar or like property.

-CLICK HERE TO READ MORE ON FOX BUSINESS

-Meanwhile, after the DNC, Biden fundraisers are predicting that they will now break all sorts of records this month.
-And the knockout blow to Trump could come after Biden holds his own in the debates, exceeding low expectations as he did in Thursday’s speech, and funding an October ad blitz that could help seal Biden’s victory and allow the Democrats to pick up seats in the House and possibly win a majority of seats in the Senate.
+Meanwhile, following the DNC, Biden fundraisers are predicting that they will now break all sorts of records this month.
+Meanwhile, the knockout blow to President Trump could come after Biden holds his own in the debates, exceeding low expectations as he did in Thursday’s speech, and funding an October ad blitz that could help seal Biden’s victory and also allow the Democrats to pick up house seats and possibly win the senate.